hasin-codes/sweesh.exe/README.md

 **Global shortcuts not working:**
 - Try `F12` instead of `Ctrl+Shift+M` or `Alt+Shift+M` (some OS shortcuts may conflict)
-- Ensure the app has focus when first testing shortcuts
+- Ensure the app is running (check system tray)
 - Check if other applications are using the same key combinations
+- Restart app if shortcuts stop responding

 **App won't start:**
 - Make sure all dependencies are installed: `npm install`